Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C6/XIAO_ESP32C6_with_CircuitPython.md

         print("Received:", data)

 ```
-The ESP32C6 have one hardware UART. the pins listed below:
+The XIAO ESP32C6 have one hardware UART. the pins listed below:
 | UART       | Pin   | GPIO  |
 |------------|-------|-------|
 | LP_UART_TXD | A5    | GPIO5 |